ArBITRAL/PActor/PP_with_Actors.md

 - the meaning of probabilistic program is the expected return value
 - probabilistic inference is the problem of computing the distribution which was implicitly specified by a probabilistic program
+- lift the burden of probabilistic modelling and inference for programmers who are not familiar with probability theory and machine learning techniques
+- usally the probabilistic model is Bayesian networks
+- two main approach to inference: static vs dynamic

 **Related works**